 No, you cannot work onsite.
 You can collect essential equipment or supplies if they are necessary for working from home.
 A worker may also access the premises for carrying out emergency maintenance of necessary infrastructure, such as IT servers.

-Only the worker required for the activity must attend and they must have a valid permit for the time required to complete the task.
+Only the worker required for the activity can attend and they must have a valid permit for the time required to complete the task.
 They cannot stay and work from the workplace.
 Physical mail should no longer be sent or received.
 If it is unavoidable, it should be diverted to workers’ homes or to a post office box.

 For example, a business may have a document logistics room that opens mail and scans documents directly related to their products or services.
-Workers cannot work in the mailroom but could collect the equipment to allow them to continue working from home.
+Workers cannot work in the mailroom but can collect the equipment to allow them to continue working from home.

 Is ongoing maintenance permitted to continue at commercial properties?